About Gazing Skyward TV

 Guest Editorial By David Bond There has been a lot of publicity about the fate of Amelia Earhart and Fred Noonan in the media of late.
 One of these was a two hour documentary on the History Channel concerning a photo purported to show Amelia and Fred on the dock at...read more

 by Jack Kinyon, Air Transport Command (ATC) 1942-1947 The Beginning After the bombing of Pearl Harbor on 7 December 1941, the United States was suddenly involved in two major wars.
 One in the Pacific against Japan and the other in Europe against Germany.
-Troops...read more
+Troops were...read more

 A lot has changed in aviation media over the past decade.
 Along with this change, how "we" access our news has also changed.
 This change is especially true for the younger generation.
 It is becoming less and less common for people to visit the homepage of a website....read more